GreenKnight15/4382finalproject/README.md

     '  '--'\|  |' '-' ''  ''  '\ `-' | .'  /   |  ||  '--'  /|  `---.
      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

-Welcome to your Node.js project on Cloud9 IDE!

-## Running the server

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

-2) Alternatively you can launch the app from the Terminal:

-    $ node server.js

-Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.